ameennihad/rgwapf/README.md

 <h2>How to configure print queue to use this solution</h2>
 This solution is tested on FreeBSD and IBM AIX 5.3, as a first step we need to install Ricoh Unix Filter this step is common for all Unix/Linux distributions
 <h3>Installing Ricoh Unix Filter</h3>
-<p>Download and install the right Unix Filter for your printer from Ricoh website, this can be found in the driver download page, at the end of the page look for <span style="font-weight:bold">Firmware/Other OS</span>, under that there is a link for the Unix filter called <span style="font-weight:bold">UNIX</span>, click that link and follow the download and installation instructions included in the file.</p>
+<p>Download and install the right Unix Filter for your printer from Ricoh website, this can be found in the driver download page, at the end of the page look for **Firmware/Other OS**, under that there is a link for the Unix filter called **UNIX**, click that link and follow the download and installation instructions included in the file.</p>
 <p>For IBM AIX, install standard print queue without device options, don't user virtual queue.</p>
+<p>In the next sections I'm assuming that the print queue create here is called (lp_sp5300dn) and the print host name is halled (sp5300dn), you can choose any name you want but make sure you change the name in the script as well.</p>
+<p>You need to add printer host name and IP address to your /etc/hosts file.</p>
 <h3>FreeBSD Configuration</h3>
 TBA
 <h3>IBM AIX 5.3 Configuration</h3>